Three Steps to Avoiding Data Loss in Office

 In an interesting finding, Gartner suggests that through 2022, 95% of cloud security failures will be the fault of customers, not cloud service providers.
 As much as Office 365 is easy to adopt administrators carry a strong responsibility to maintain security.
 Here are three steps that can help your business secure its Office 365 data.

 Use Office 365’s DLP tools

 In many ways, the attraction of Office 365 lies in the way Microsoft bundles a rich range of products and services into a simple to digest licensing fee.
 Larger businesses that typically use Office 365 Enterprise E3 and E5 licenses will have access to Office 365’s built-in data loss prevention (DLP) tools.
-An initial step is to instruct your employees not to email or share sensitive information and Office 365’s DLP tools can help enforce this policy.
+An initial step is to instruct your employees, not to email or share sensitive information, and Office 365’s DLP tools can help enforce this policy.

-Located in the Office 365 Security and Compliance Center, DLP tools works according to a set of business rules.
+Located in the Office 365 Security and Compliance Center, DLP tools work according to a set of business rules.
 These can recognise personally identifiable data, financial data, and other protected information sets and perform an action that’s selected from a predetermined range.

 For example, you can block the ability to send credit card details via email if you configure DLP accordingly: emails caught by your rule will be rejected.
-Alternatively, you can set up policy alerts which warn users to think twice before sending an email.
+Alternatively, you can set up policy alerts that warn users to think twice before sending an email.
 It’s a less draconian option, but still better than merely relying on users to remember a policy they may have signed years ago.